Fitbit Sense Black Friday Deal 2021: Cheapest Price Today | The Manual

 The Fitbit Sense is one of the most complete health smartwatches that you can get right now, and it even comes with a free six-month subscription to Fitbit Premium!
 You can find this device at Best Buy for only $200, which is an absolute steal of a price.
 Hit that “Buy Now” button as soon as possible since this is likely to be one of the most popular smartwatch deals of the season.

-To secure your stocks of the Fitbit Sense, you should buy it from Amazon’s Black Friday deal.
+To secure your Fitbit Sense, you should buy it from Best Buy’s Black Friday deal.
 However, you might want to stay on the lookout during Cyber Monday for discounts on the smartwatch.
 If there’s a better deal, you can cancel your purchase on Black Friday or return the product, so you can buy the Fitbit Sense for a cheaper price.

 Editors' Recommendations

-- Walmart is Practically Giving Away the AirPods Pro for Black Friday 2021
+- Save $60 on the Apple Watch SE for Black Friday 2021